How to Trade Using the Commodity Channel Index (CCI)

 Above is the 5-minute chart of Twitter from June 6, 2016.

 The chart depicts five trades based on signals from the CCI and SRSI.
-The green circles on the two indicators show when each were aligned and we opened a trade.
+The green circles on the two indicators show when each was aligned and we opened a trade.

 The red horizontal lines on the chart show where we placed our stop loss orders for each trade.